StarKRE22/Atomic/Docs/Tutorials/Codegeneration.md

 # - health: float
 # - position: Vector3
 ```

-> [!TIP]
-> You can create multiple .atomic files to make your project easier to maintain and extend.

 #### Step 3.
 Configure your entity API by editing parameters as needed.